Skip to content

 Action Items

-Don't assume they know—TELL them.
-(1) Gospel clarity: Sin (Romans 3:23), death (Romans 6:23), Jesus died and rose (1 Corinthians 15:3-4), faith (Ephesians 2:8-9), (2) Regular reminders: Easter, Christmas, baptisms—opportunities to share gospel, (3) Use visuals: Wordless book, bridge illustration, Romans Road—helps kids grasp concepts, (4) Age-appropriate: Adjust language, but don't water down truth, (5) Multiple times: Kids need to hear gospel MANY times before understanding/responding.
+Don't assume they know, TELL them.
+(1) Gospel clarity: Sin (Romans 3:23), death (Romans 6:23), Jesus died and rose (1 Corinthians 15:3-4), faith (Ephesians 2:8-9), (2) Regular reminders: Easter, Christmas, baptisms are opportunities to share the gospel, (3) Use visuals: The wordless book, the bridge illustration, the Romans Road, all help kids grasp concepts, (4) Age-appropriate: Adjust language, but don't water down the truth, (5) Multiple times: Kids need to hear the gospel MANY times before understanding and responding.
 Don't give up.
 Plant seeds consistently.

 Explain SIN clearly (not just 'mistakes')

-Can't understand salvation without understanding SIN.
-(1) Romans 3:23: 'ALL have sinned'—not just murderers.
-You, me, everyone, (2) Not mistakes: 'Sin isn't accident—it's rebellion against God.
-We CHOOSE to disobey,' (3) Examples: Lying, disobeying parents, being mean, selfishness—relatable to kids, (4) Separation: 'Sin separates us from God.
-We can't be close to Him with sin between us,' (5) Can't fix: 'We can't fix it ourselves—being good doesn't erase sin we've already done.
-We NEED Savior.'
-Don't minimize sin or they won't see need for Savior.
+You can't understand salvation without understanding SIN.
+(1) Romans 3:23: 'ALL have sinned,' not just murderers.
+You, me, everyone, (2) Not mistakes: 'Sin isn't an accident, it's rebellion against God.
+We CHOOSE to disobey,' (3) Examples: Lying, disobeying parents, being mean, selfishness, all relatable to kids, (4) Separation: 'Sin separates us from God.
+We can't be close to Him with sin between us,' (5) Can't fix: 'We can't fix it ourselves, being good doesn't erase sin we've already done.
+We NEED a Savior.'
+Don't minimize sin or they won't see their need for a Savior.

 Emphasize GRACE, not works (Ephesians 2:8-9)

-Salvation = gift, not earned.
-(1) Ephesians 2:8-9: 'By GRACE through FAITH—not by works.'
-Can't earn it, (2) Free gift: 'You can't be good enough.
+Salvation is a gift, not earned.
+(1) Ephesians 2:8-9: 'By GRACE through FAITH, not by works.'
+You can't earn it, (2) Free gift: 'You can't be good enough.
 Jesus did the work.
 You RECEIVE it by trusting Him,' (3) Avoid legalism: Never 'If you're really saved, you'll [behavior].'
-That's works-based, (4) Fruit vs root: 'Good works are FRUIT of salvation (result), not ROOT (cause).
+That's works-based, (4) Fruit vs root: 'Good works are the FRUIT of salvation (result), not the ROOT (cause).
 We obey because we're saved, not to GET saved,' (5) Assurance: 'Your salvation doesn't depend on you being perfect.
 It depends on JESUS being perfect.
 He is.'
 Teach grace clearly.

 Trust God's timing.
-(1) John 16:8: HOLY SPIRIT convicts of sin.
-Not your job to manipulate, (2) Avoid: 'Don't you want to go to heaven?'
+(1) John 16:8: The HOLY SPIRIT convicts of sin.
+It's not your job to manipulate, (2) Avoid: 'Don't you want to go to heaven?'
 'You don't want to go to hell, do you?'
-That's manipulation, not gospel, (3) Plant seeds: 'I'm telling you about Jesus.
+That's manipulation, not the gospel, (3) Plant seeds: 'I'm telling you about Jesus.
 You can think about it.
 When you're ready, we can talk more,' (4) Trust timing: Some respond young, some older.
-God knows when they're ready, (5) False conversion: Pressuring kids into 'decision' before they understand creates false assurance.
-Better to WAIT for genuine faith than rush shallow decision.
+God knows when they're ready, (5) False conversion: Pressuring kids into a 'decision' before they understand creates false assurance.
+Better to WAIT for genuine faith than rush a shallow decision.

 Teach REPENTANCE with faith (not just 'believe')

-Genuine salvation = faith + repentance.
-(1) Repentance = turning from sin, turning to Jesus.
-Not perfection, but DIRECTION change, (2) Not just mental: 'Believing Jesus exists isn't enough (James 2:19—demons believe).
+Genuine salvation is faith plus repentance.
+(1) Repentance means turning from sin and turning to Jesus.
+Not perfection, but a DIRECTION change, (2) Not just mental: 'Believing Jesus exists isn't enough (James 2:19, even demons believe).
 You must TRUST Him, surrender to Him,' (3) Lordship: 'Jesus is SAVIOR (rescues) and LORD (boss).
-Are you willing to follow Him?,' (4) Counting cost: 'Following Jesus isn't easy.
+Are you willing to follow Him?,' (4) Counting the cost: 'Following Jesus isn't easy.
 Are you willing to obey Him even when it's hard?,' (5) Fruit: 'Genuine faith SHOWS.
 If you're saved, your life changes (2 Corinthians 5:17).'
-Don't offer 'easy believism'—teach full gospel.
+Don't offer 'easy believism,' teach the full gospel.

 Provide ASSURANCE based on God's promise (1 John 5:13)